 What does it cost to replace your catalytic converter?

-Depending on the year, make, and model of your car, replacing the catalytic converter could run anywhere from a few hundred dollars to a few thousand dollars.
-The best course of action is to visit several well-rated repair shops and get some firm estimates for the catalytic converter replacement costs for your specific vehicle.
+Depending on your car's year, make, and model, replacing the catalytic converter could run anywhere from a few hundred dollars to a few thousand dollars.
+The best action is to visit several well-rated repair shops and get firm estimates for your specific vehicle's catalytic converter replacement costs.
 Try muffler specialists as well as general-purpose repair shops.

 Check your emission warranty - you might be covered!

-If your car is less than eight years old, and has less than 80,000 miles on it, your catalytic converter should still be covered by the manufacturer's Federal emissions warranty.
-This means that a replacement catalytic converter could be provided at no cost to you!
-Contact the service department of your vehicle brand's local new-car dealer to verify that you are eligible under the terms of the warranty.
+If your car is less than eight years old and has less than 80,000 miles, your catalytic converter should still be covered by the manufacturer's Federal emissions warranty.
+This means a replacement catalytic converter could be provided at no cost!
+Contact the service department of your vehicle brand's local new-car dealer to verify your eligibility under the warranty terms.

 Do you have to break in a new catalytic converter?

-There is a break-in procedure for a newly installed catalytic converter that should be followed, to insure a long, trouble-free life.
+A break-in procedure for a newly installed catalytic converter should be followed to ensure a long, trouble-free life.
 Ideally, this should be done by your mechanic as part of the installation procedure, and you should verify in advance that this will be taken care of.
-In the event that the mechanic does not break-in your new catalytic converter, here is how to do it, quickly and easily:
+If the mechanic does not break in your new catalytic converter, here is how to do it, quickly and easily:

-- Start the engine, letting it idle and slowly warm up for five minutes
+- Start the engine, let it idle, and slowly warm up for five minutes

 - Increase your engine speed to 2,500 rpm and hold it there for two minutes